YuanWenqing/mds-generator/README.md

 # mds-generator

-Generator for XXDynamicSqlSupport in Mybatis Dynamic Sql
+Generator from Java POJO for XXDynamicSqlSupport in Mybatis Dynamic Sql